Viscous heat backflow and temperature resonances in extreme thermal conductors: Boundary conditions for time-dependent VHE simulations

-In this section we investigate how the magnitude of the viscous temperature oscillations discussed in Fig.~\ref{fig:fig2} depends on the thermalisation lengthscale at the boundaries.
-In order to quantify the magnitude of temperature oscillations, we define a descriptor to capture the ``lattice cooling stregth'' (LCS)
+In this section we investigate how the magnitude of the viscous temperature oscillations discussed in Fig.~\ref{fig:fig2} depends on the thermalization lengthscale at the boundaries.
+In order to quantify the magnitude of temperature oscillations, we define a descriptor to capture the ``lattice cooling strength'' (LCS)

 where $T_\mathrm{max}=\max_t[T(\bm{r}_c,t)]$ and $T_\mathrm{min}=\min_t[T(\bm{r}_c,t)]$ are the maximum and minimum temperatures, respectively, observed during the relaxation in the point $\bm{r}_c{=}(x_c,0)$, where the perturbation